pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 @@ (button "#show-tutorial" "Tutorial") @@

 To do something other than view this page, you'll need to use the editor.
-The tutorial automatically opens the editor, but if you just want to use the editor, triple-click on this page (on a desktop machine) and the editor will open up, allowing you to edit the running code for the system.
+The tutorial automatically opens the editor, but if you just want to use the editor, do a Shift+Alt+click (or Shift+Option+click) on this page (on a desktop machine) and the editor will open up, allowing you to edit the running code for the system.
 You can execute updated Scheme or JavaScript code directly from the editor.
 You can even edit the UI while it's actually running.
 Put that in hot reload's pipe and smoke it.

 If you're looking for a place to start, try the files in the app folder, starting with app.scm.